Catalyst Center on ESXi Deployment Guide

 Catalyst Center on ESXi packages

-For a listing of the packages used by the virtual appliance, see "Package versions in Catalyst Center" in Cisco Catalyst Center Release Notes.
+For a listing of the packages used by the virtual appliance, see "Package versions in Catalyst Center" in the Cisco Catalyst Center Release Notes.

 Deployment prerequisites